 Ecological consulting and native plant nursery

 As we develop more land area, it becomes increasingly important that we be more conscientious about the way we landscape around our buildings and roads.
+Using more native plants in these areas helps maintain biodiversity and retain ecosystem services.

 Your landscape, no matter how small or large, can provide valuable habitat for wildlife and pollinators.